mmesiti/Recorder.jl/README.md

 # Recorder.jl

-A library of utilities to conveniently record the input and output of functions, to quickly create regression/approval/characterisation tests.
+A library of utilities to conveniently record the input and output of functions by instrumenting the code at the call point, to quickly create regression/approval/characterisation tests.

 ## Rationale

-Very often in my experience it happens that one needs to optimise, refactor or parallelise code that does not have any tests, or at least tests that are useful in this regard.
+Very often in my experience it happens that one needs to optimise, refactor or parallelise a function that does not have any tests, or at least tests that are useful in this regard.

-One might argue that such code *defines itself*, and if we so believe, the correctness of a new version of the code can be checked with characterisation tests that check that, for given inputs, output and side effects are the same as for the old code.
+If we believe that such a function
+*defines itself* with its code, characterisation tests are probably the most effective way to get confidence about the correctness of a new version of the code:

-Creating such tests is quite tedious.
+Creating such tests is typically quite tedious.
-One possibility is to "instrument" the code to record input, output and side effects of the code we want to test while it is running
+One possibility is
+to "instrument" the call point of the function to record input, output and side effects of the function while the whole code is running
-(possibly only for a subset of the calls), and create a test harness based on these data.
+(possibly only for a few the calls), and create a test harness based on these data.

 This requires a lot of boilerplate code for the recording and the serialization/deserialization of the data.